hubertdabek2001/Java-Music-Player/README.md

-Java Music Player made for collage assignment
+Java Music Player made for university assignment
 Made in Java and JavaFx